WendySanarwanto/ethereum-solidity-inbox/README.md

 In this sample we can learn how to create & also testing an Ethereum smart contract project.
 The details are listed at below:

-* Creating Project's structure.
+* Define structure of Ethereum Solidity project.

 * Setup required project's dependencies.

 * Writing the smartcontract by using Solidity language.

-* Compile the contract using `solc` library
+* Compile the contract using `solc` library and exporting the compiled contract's bytecode and ABI.

-* Creating `mocha` unit test by using ganache-cli test node to deploy the compiled contract when running the unit test.
+* Create system test against the compiled contract by using Mocha test.